dOpensource/dsiprouter/docs/command_line_options.rst

 ==========================

 ===================================  ======================================================================================================
 Option                               What does it do?
+Use the following commands to execute:
 install [-rtpengine] [-servernat]    installs dSIPRouter and the RTPEngine
                                      if you need to proxy RTP traffic.
 Start                                Starts dSIPRouter
 Stop                                 Stops dSIPRouter from running